How to Submit Your Website to Google

 Why Submit to Google Search Console?

-Let's take a quick look at some of the benefits of including your website in Search Console before jumping into submission:
+Let's take a quick look at some of the benefits of including your website in Search Console before jumping into the submission process:

 Get Indexed Faster